BERnaT: Basque Encoders for Representing Natural Textual Diversity: Training Corpora

 \section{Training Corpora}

-To represent diverse language usage in Basque, we combine an existing large-scale standard corpus with a newly curated corpus called \emph{Diverse Corpora}, which is composed of varied and non-standard collections of texts (c.f.
+To represent diverse language usage in Basque, we combine an existing large-scale standard corpus (\emph{latxa-corpus-v1.1}) with a newly curated corpus called \emph{Diverse Corpora}, which is composed of varied and non-standard collections of texts (c.f.
 Section \ref{sec:diverse_corpora}).
 This approach allows us to capture both formal, well-edited language and informal, dialectal, or historical varieties.
 We perform an empirical analysis of the selected corpora, quantifying their linguistic diversity and confirming their alignment with the intended categories, therefore ensuring that our pre-training data reflects a broad spectrum of Basque language use.
-In the following, we describe the corpora used to train the models, as well as the language diversity analysis performed.